shinken-solutions/shinken/doc/source/07_advanced/volatileservices.rst

 Volatile services differ from “normal" services in three important ways.
 Each time they are checked when they are in a :ref:`hard <thebasics/statetypes>` non-OK state, and the check returns a non-OK state (i.e. no state change has occurred)...

   * The non-OK service state is logged
-  * Contacts are notified about the problem (if that's :ref:`what should be done <thebasics/notifications>`).Notification intervals are ignored for volatile services.
+  * Contacts are notified about the problem (if that's :ref:`what should be done <thebasics/notifications>`).
+Notification intervals are ignored for volatile services.
   * The :ref:`event handler <advanced/eventhandlers>` for the service is run (if one has been defined)

 These events normally only occur for services when they are in a non-OK state and a hard state change has just occurred.
 In other words, they only happen the first time that a service goes into a non-OK state.
 If future checks of the service result in the same non-OK state, no hard state change occurs and none of the events mentioned take place again.